Ian Happ Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

+- The Nationals pitching staff is 29th in the league with a collective 7.6 strikeouts per nine innings.

-- The Nationals' 4.86 team ERA ranks 27th across all MLB pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.86).

 © 2023 Data Skrive.
 All rights reserved.